FAQs

 School

-What classes do you struggle in?
+What classes do you like best/least?
+Why?

 What kind of grades do you get in school?